Undline/UndChain/readme.md

 5. **Access by Design**

-    - LINK was built to **embody UndChain’s “Access” layer**: the ability to control, touch, and affect the real world through secure, decentralized systems.
+    - LINK was built to **embody Modulr’s “Access” layer**: the ability to control, touch, and affect the real world through secure, decentralized systems.
     - From robots in homes and farms to machines in factories and cities, LINK ensures users can connect, control, and coordinate without centralized gateways or proprietary lock-in.

 6. **Mimic Synergy**